Iceman (2017 film): Plot

-In the Ötztal Alps, more than 5300 years ago, a Neolithic clan has settled near a creek.
-It is their leader Kelab's responsibility to be the keeper of the group’s holy shrine, Tineka, contained in a wooden box.
+In the Ötztal Alps around 3230 BC, a Neolithic clan has settled near a creek.
+It is their leader Kelab's responsibility to be the keeper of the group's holy shrine, Tineka, contained in a wooden box.
 While Kelab is hunting, the settlement is attacked by three men, including Krant and his son Tasar.
 The attackers find the shrine and take it.
 The other members of the tribe are brutally murdered.
 The only survivor is a newborn baby.
 Blinded by pain and fury, Kelab sets out after the murderers on a trek through the Alps, bringing with him the newborn baby and a goat for its milk to feed the baby.

 He comes across a group of three men and seemingly kills two of them before realizing these are not the persons who attacked his village.
-They appear to be a father and son and the third man is an abductee.
-He decides to let the third man go.
-The man who he decided not to kill tries to follow him and to travel with him but Kelab instructs him to not follow him.
+They appear to be a father and son and the third man is an abductee the other two had kidnapped.
+He decides to let the abductee go, warning the man to not follow him.
 He next meets an old man (named Ditob) and a younger woman (named Kulan).
 They allow him to stay with them for the night and feed him by the campfire.
 At night, the younger woman comes to him to have sex but he rebuffs her advances.

 The next day he continues on his travels but he leaves the newborn baby and goat behind with the old man and woman.
 He catches up to the three attackers but the attackers are higher on the mountain and shoot arrows down at him.
-The arrows miss but one of the attackers falls off a cliff.
+The arrows miss but one of the attackers falls off a cliff as Kelab chases them.
 Kelab approaches the dead body and gouges out his eyes while screaming his dead wife and son's names.
-The remaining two attackers get away.
-Kelab pursues them high into the snowy Alps.
-He finally comes close to them and charges them both but falls into a crevasse.
+The remaining two attackers get away, but Kelab pursues them high into the snowy Alps.
+He finally comes close to them and charges them both, wounding Tasar, but falls into a crevasse.
 He survives the fall and he unsuccessfully tries to climb out of the crevasse.
+Eventually, a rope is thrown down to him and he climbs out, his rescuer being the abductee from before.

-Eventually, a rope is thrown down to him and he climbs out.
-It is the man who he had decided to not kill who has helped him.
-This man looks at him and then moves on.
-Krant and Tasar make it home and greet the younger man's wife, Mitar.
+Krant and Tasar make it to their camp and greet the younger man's wife, Mitar.
 While Mitar is comforting Tasar on his wounded leg, Kelab kills him with an arrow.
 Kelab and Krant fight, with Kelab overpowering and killing Krant.
 He returns to their camp to find the Tineka and brings Krant's body to the funeral pyre.
-During the night, Mitar tries to kill him.
-Kelab sets off again into the high Alps and is suddenly struck by an arrow shot by one of the two men from earlier, completing their own revenge.
+During the night, Mitar unsuccessfully tries to kill him; Kelab quickly sets off again into the high Alps but is suddenly struck by an arrow shot by one of the two abductors from earlier, completing their own revenge.
 Kelab rolls down the mountainside before dying in the deep snow.